bionlplab/radtext/README.md

 Copyright BioNLP Lab at Weill Cornell Medicine, 2022.

-Distributed under the terms of the [MIT](https://github.com/bionlplab/radtext/blob/master/LICENSE) license, RadText is free and open soure software.
+Distributed under the terms of the [MIT](https://github.com/bionlplab/radtext/blob/master/LICENSE) license, RadText is free and open source software.